-Beef Short Ribs with Mushroom Risotto are beef short ribs braised in the slow cooker until falling off the bone tender, and served over creamy mushroom risotto.
+Beef Short Ribs with Mushroom Risotto are tender slow cooker braised beef short ribs served over creamy mushroom risotto.
 This is a flavorful, comforting dish that the whole family will love!

 California farmers and ranchers play a critical role in growing delicious, healthy, and affordable foods locally and across the U.S. In fact, over half of the fruits, nuts, and vegetables for the U.S. are grown in California.